 Advantages and Disadvantages of TIG Welding

-Tungsten inert gas TIG Welding is a highly efficient method for joining metals, offering advantages such as the ability to work with a wide variety of metals, producing high-quality, and precise welds, and being done automatically or manually.
+Tungsten inert gas TIG Welding is a highly efficient method for joining metals, offering advantages such as the ability to work with a wide variety of metals, producing high-quality and precise welds, and being done automatically or manually.

 However, TIG welding has some disadvantages, such as its inability to work with thicker sheets of metal, the need for skilled workers, potential eye damage from high-intensity lights, high costs, and a slow process.

 Despite these drawbacks, TIG welding remains a crucial method for welding critical joints and producing high-quality, high-purity welds.
-Its advantages also make it suitable for various applications, making it a versatile and cost-effective option for welding various metals.
+Its advantages also make it suitable for various applications, making it a versatile and cost-effective option for welding different metals.